Long-UoA/Multi-Agent-RM-based-Task-Assignment-in-VEC/README.md

 # Multi-Agent-RM-based-Task-Assignment-in-VEC

-Follow the following steps to run experiments in Matlab (ver 2021b).
+Follow the below steps to run experiments in Matlab (ver 2021b).

 Step 1: Unzip the file Research_code.zip.